So, you’re thinking about making the move to Atlassian’s products and saw something about Atlassian licenses.

 When you’re exploring whether to purchase Jira Software, Jira Core, Jira Service Management, Confluence, or any of the other members of Atlassian’s suite of tools, it’s easy to only think about the procurement and not the process of acquiring Atlassian licenses.

-However, many don’t realize purchasing Atlassian licenses through an award-winning Atlassian partner like Oxalis brings several benefits usually abandoned on the table.
+However, many don’t realize purchasing Atlassian licenses through an award-winning Atlassian license reseller like Oxalis, brings several benefits usually abandoned on the table.

 We walk through many of the benefits to purchasing your license through Oxalis, but before diving in let’s cover the basics.